 In the city of Fresno and Fresno county, renter-occupied households and households of color are more likely to have a housing need than White households or owner-occupied households.23 In fact, several demographic groups experience a disproportionately greater rate of housing need compared to White households and owner-occupied households.
 There are four housing problems that are typically reported on to assess affordability and other types of housing needs.
 These are: 1) housing units that lack complete kitchen facilities; 2) housing units that lack complete plumbing facilities; 3) households that are overcrowded (i.e., more than 1.0 people per room); and 4) households that are cost burdened (i.e., monthly housing costs exceed 30 percent of monthly income).
-A household is said to have a housing problem if the housing unit lacks complete kitchen or plumbing facilities and/or includes severe cost burden (more than 50 percent of monthly income is spent on housing costs) or severe overcrowding (more than 1.5 people per room).
+A household is said to have a housing problem if they have one or more of these four problems.
+A household is said to have a severe housing problem if the housing unit lacks complete kitchen or plumbing facilities and/or includes severe cost burden (more than 50 percent of monthly income is spent on housing costs) or severe overcrowding (more than 1.5 people per room).
 As shown in Table 1E-3.6, more than 80,870 households have at least one housing problem in Fresno, comprising 51 percent of all households.
 Of these, nearly one-third (31 percent) of all households have a severe housing problem.
-In the region, housing problems occur at slightly lesser rates; 137,555 households (48 percent) have at least one housing problem.
+In the region, housing problems occur at slightly lesser rates; 137,555 households (48 percent) have at least one housing problem and 83,265 households (29 percent) have a severe housing problem.